-2.2 Provide timely and accurate rights information on healthcare services to provide individuals the tools to secure their rights, and in-person or virtual legal rights training sessions.
+- 2.1 Provide legal consultations, and undertake research and systemic advocacy to address chronic problems in provision of healthcare services in Arizona for people with disabilities. - 2.2 Provide timely and accurate rights information on healthcare services to provide individuals the tools to secure their rights, and in-person or virtual legal rights training sessions, and revise or create self-advocacy materials as needed.